You are listening to the Sean Hannity Radio Show Podcast.

 You know, how are we going to fix that?

-Trump's been talking about things, and there's also a third dimension in this that you've got the people outside the beltway now directing the control of the election, and they've used Trump as their messenger.
+And there's also a third dimension in this that you've got the people outside the beltway now directing the controlled election and they've used Trump as their messenger.

-And you can see that the Clinton people are getting really negative that uh, you know, her line about the deplorables, that's the way they view the electorate, that's the way they view the world.
+And you can see that the Clinton people, again, really negative that, you know, her line about the deplorables, that's the way they view the electorate.

-And that negativity, I think they're going overboard where like Rasmussen today has a poll coming back, has a poll out where Trump's back ahead 4241 in the four-way race.
+And that negativity, I think they're going overboard where, like Rasmussen today has a poll coming back, has a poll out where Trump's back ahead 42-41 in the four-way race.

-Um you're seeing signs that, okay, this Clinton spin machine won after the first debate.
+You're seeing signs that, okay, this Clinton spin machine won after the first debate.

 I think I agree with you.